TheChronicMonster/RESTful_BC_API/README.md

 3. Select "Body" directly under the URL bar.

+4. Select "raw" directly under the "Body" selector.

-4. Create an object with one key `body` and any value that is a string. i.e.
+5. Create an object with one key `body` and any value that is a string. i.e.

 ```
 {